jpmasters/jons-sudoku-solver/README.md

 # Jon's Sudoku Solver

-This package is a work in progress librry to solve classic 9x9 Sudoku puzzles.
+This package is a work in progress library to solve classic 9x9 Sudoku puzzles.

 ## Install from NPM